Recreational Sports Programs

 Mindfulness is the practice of sustained focus, self-regulation, self-exploration, and self-liberation with an accepting, open and kind attitude.
 This practice can produce calmness and expanded awareness.
 Neurophysiological studies have shown increased brain growth and function in areas of emotional control and executive function in as little as 8 weeks.
 Course evaluations show decreased stress, improved self image, and improved emotional regulation.
 Improved concentration and less anxiety are common outcomes.

-The course consists of 8 weekly 2.5 hour sessions plus one all-day session.
+The course consists of 4 weekly 2 hour sessions.
 The methods of the course are briefly the following:

 - Sitting meditation